Hoof bruises are always a big deal for horses.

 - Hot nails

-Because a few of these things are life-threatening, like a nail in the hoof, laminitis, severe lameness, do NOT mess around and wait to call your vet.
+- Because a few of these hoof conditions are life-threatening, like a nail in the hoof, laminitis, and severe lameness, do NOT mess around and wait to call your vet.

 Notice the pink border along this hoof.
 That’s a bruise.

-Bruises can show up as hot pink, red, or purple coloration on the hoof wall or sole, or even along the edge around the white line.
+- Bruises can show up as hot pink, red, or purple on the hoof wall or sole, or even along the edge around the white line.

 - Some bruises take a few days to heal, others take weeks.
 Some are caused by bad footing, some are caused by a rogue rock, some are caused by a frolic down a hard and unforgiving surface, some bruises are the result of a too-short trim.